-As is well known, in the vibration technique, the following are used plastic and ceramicabrasives that, inside a vibrating tank, acquire a free movement that gives them the necessary energy to impact against the parts to be polished and, by means of friction, remove the excess material from the surface of the parts to be polished.
+As is well known, in the vibration technique, the following are used plastic abrasives and ceramics that, inside a vibrating tank, acquire a free movement that gives them the necessary energy to impact against the parts to be polished and, by means of friction, remove the excess material from the surface of the parts to be polished.

 Traditionally, the process requires the presence of water and, in most cases, chemical compounds are also necessary, which, formulated differently, can facilitate the work, obtaining the following advantages:

 – They lubricate the contact between the abrasives and the parts to be treated;